 Although I love potatoes in many forms, this Famous Crispy Potato Casserole is arguably my favorite potato recipe ever.

 I make this recipe often for family get togethers or cookouts and it’s always a huge hit!
+Everyone RAVES over it.

 The secret is in the depth of flavor you get from roasting the potatoes for hours.